Dynamics of market states and risk assessment: Introduction

-In the next section we shall describe in details both for the selected stocks from each of the indices, the S\&P 500 and the Nikkei 225, for the time-span 2006-2019.
-We also specify the different steps taken to display and analyze the data.
-In the following section we show and discuss the clustering results first for the S\&P 500 and then for the Nikkei 225; in the first we find five states arranged linearly (roughly) according to the average of the elements of the correlation matrix representing each state.
-For the Nikkei 225 we will opt for a seven state representation.
-We find that the stochastic dynamic, as represented by the transition matrix between the states, has a bifurcation with states 2 and 3, and 4 and 5 displaying very similar average correlations.
-Also transitions between these two states are less.
-This is a clear sign that the Tokyo Market obeyed more complicated dynamics.
-Yet the central fact for risk assessment remains: transitions to the problematic state 7 almost exclusively occur from state 6.
-It is followed by a discussion of the results and their risk implications with a general conclusion and outlook at the end.
+In the next section, we describe in detail the stocks from the indices, the S\&P 500 and the Nikkei 225, for the time-span 2006-2019.
+We also specify the different steps taken to display and analyze the data in section~\ref{method}.
+In section~\ref{results} we show and discuss the clustering results first for the S\&P 500 and then for the Nikkei 225.
+In the first we proposed five states arranged linearly (roughly along x-axis) according to the average of the elements of the correlation matrix representing each state.
+In the later, for the Nikkei 225 we opt for a seven state representation.
+We find that the stochastic dynamics, as represented by the transition matrix between the states, has a bifurcation between states 2 and 3, and 4 and 5 displaying similar average correlations.
+Also transitions between these two pairs of bifurcated states are few.
+This is a clear sign that the Japanese market obeys much more complicated dynamics.
+Yet the central fact for risk assessment remains as transitions occur to the critical state 5 from state 4 for S\&P 500 market and to state 7 exclusively from state 6 for Nikkei 225 market.
+It is followed by a discussion of the results and their risk implications with a general conclusion and outlook in section~\ref{discussions}.